What is extra virgin olive oil? Learn everything you need to know about olive oil and its health benefits.

 This is a common misconception and one of the most frequently asked questions we receive.
 In fact, HIGH QUALITY EVOO is the most nutritional oil to cook with and new studies have shown that using an EVOO high in phenols (antioxidants) for cooking & baking applications leads to a significant reduction in oxidation and the inhibition of harmful byproducts over other vegetable oils or olive oils lower in phenolic (antioxidant) content!
 The majority of the oils we offer are high in phenolic content, high in oleic acid (the healthful MUFA) and low in FFA (free fatty acid).
 There is a direct correlation between FFA and smoke point!
 The lower the FFA, the more the oil can be heated before it reaches its smoke point.
 (See Our Chemistry Key)

 However, there is some truth to this misconception.
 Low grade and the vast majority of the olive oil available in the grocery store, is relatively unstable under high heat and we wouldn’t advise cooking with it.
-If cost is the issue, come try one of our 200ml bottles of EVOO, it only costs $9.95.
-We consider it the best bottle of oil you can find for under 10 bucks!
+If cost is the issue, come try one of our 200ml bottles of EVOO, it only costs $12.00.
+We consider it the best bottle of oil you can find!
 EVOO can be used up to its smoking point of 400° F, and some varietals can be cooked at even higher temperatures.
 EVOO is also good for sautéing (300° F) or for sauces.

 EVOO is excellent in marinades and vinaigrettes, and makes a wonderful finishing oil to drizzle over your dishes.
 It is a flavorful and nutritious alternative to cooking with butter or margarine.